After yesterdays good things, let’s have a look at the other side.

 It does not need to be that way.

 There are other, non-confrontational ways to achieve healing.
-OCEAN is one such form of help.
+Systemic Constellations are one such form of help.

 It may or may not be right for you.
 That doesn’t matter: what matters is that if some form of help is what you need, you allow it into your life.